 Decorating your home for the holidays gets your whole family in the festive spirit, but it's important to be aware of dangerous plants for cats.

-It's hard to resist decking the halls with the stunning live plants that are plentiful this time of year!
-Unfortunately, some of the most popular holiday flora are harmful and even poisonous for cats.
-Avoid these common holiday plants to ensure a safe season for your kitty.
+It's hard to resist decking the halls with all of the stunning live plants that are plentiful during this time of year.
+Unfortunately, some of the most popular holiday flora are harmful or even toxic to cats.
+Avoid these common holiday plants to help ensure a safe holiday season for your kitty.

 It seems that no holiday table is complete without a beautiful poinsettia with its dark leaves and velvety red petals.
 This traditional holiday plant has received a bad rap over the years as being a highly toxic plant for cats, but it's not as dangerous as others, says PetMD.
 Poinsettias aren't life-threatening, but they may give your kitty a stomachache or diarrhea if she ingests or licks the plant.
 Stick to admiring other people's flowers, or display the plant out of your cat's reach (if there is such a place in your home!).
 There are also many faux options available that can bring your holiday display to life without threatening your cats.